copilot-emacs/copilot.el/README.md

 2. Install the copilot server by `M-x copilot-install-server`.

 3. Login to Copilot by `M-x copilot-login`.
-You can also check the status by `M-x copilot-diagnose` (`NotAuthorized` means you don't have a valid subscription).
+You can also check the status by running `M-x copilot-diagnose` (`NotAuthorized` means you don't have a valid subscription).

 4. Enjoy!